-The EV industry has witnessed spectacular growth in recent years, with thousands of drivers choosing to make the switch.
+The EV industry has witnessed spectacular growth in recent years, with thousands drivers choosing to make the switch.
 EVs are now most PCO drivers’ first choice, proving to be the most cost effective option for ridesharing.
 Although range has improved over time, reaching over 300 miles for certain EV models, range anxiety can still be a concern for drivers.

 Fortunately, in the UK, there is an extensive EV charging network all around the country.
 This network is constantly growing, with new charging points being installed every month.
 Moreover, there is also the possibility of having a home charger and even obtaining Government funding for installing one.

-Drivers are more used to filling up the tank at a petrol station and charging an EV may appear overwhelming at first.
-However, charging an EV is just a matter of habit.
+Charging an EV is just a matter of habit.
 Once you’re familiar with how and where to charge, filling up your EV will become as easy as charging your mobile phone.

 Here is everything you need to know about EV charging.